drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

-This indicates whether the :py:`_MovementSurface` should be built using VonMises mixture distributions or unimodal VonMises distributions.
+This indicates whether the :py:`_DirectionalitySurface` should be built using VonMises mixture distributions or unimodal VonMises distributions.
-If True, each cell in the :py:`_MovementSurface` will have an approximate circular distribution that is a weighted sum of 8 unimodal VonMises distributions (one per cell in the 8-cell neighborhood); each of those summed unimodal distributions will have as its mode the direction of the neighboring cell on which it is based and as its weight the relative permeability of the cell on which it is based (relative to the full neighborhood).
-If False, each cell in the :py:`_MovementSurface` will have an approximated circular distribution that is a single
+If True, each cell in the :py:`_DirectionalitySurface` will have an approximate circular distribution that is a weighted sum of 8 unimodal VonMises distributions (one per cell in the 8-cell neighborhood); each of those summed unimodal distributions will have as its mode the direction of the neighboring cell on which it is based and as its weight the relative permeability of the cell on which it is based (relative to the full neighborhood).
+If False, each cell in the :py:`_DirectionalitySurface` will have an approximated circular distribution that is a single
 VonMises distribution with its mode being the direction of the maximum-valued cell in the 8-cell neighborhood and its concentration determined by